 Students' own computers

 What sort of computer do I need?
 This question is asked many times and there is no easy answer.
 Most people require wordprocessing and Internet access.
 If you are doing a specialist subject, e.g. Oriental Studies, then you may require special equipment.
-For the student's particular course it is worthwhile contacting the subject tutor who will know what equipment others are using.
-As there is no flood wireless an iPad, or similar device, with only wireless connectivity would be inappropriate as a main computer.
+For the student's particular course it is worthwhile contacting the subject tutor, who will know what equipment others are using.